Codification (law): History

 Ancient Sumer's Code of Ur-Nammu was compiled circa 2050–1230 BC, and is the earliest known surviving civil code.
 Three centuries later, the Babylonian king Hammurabi enacted the set of laws named after him.

 Important codifications were developed in the ancient Roman Empire, with the compilations of the Lex Duodecim Tabularum and much later the Corpus Juris Civilis.
 These codified laws were the exceptions rather than the rule, however, as during much of ancient times Roman laws were left mostly uncodified.

 The first permanent system of codified laws could be found in imperial China, (Note: See Chinese law.) with the compilation of the Tang Code in AD 624.
 This formed the basis of the Chinese criminal code, which was eventually replaced by the Great Qing Legal Code, which was in turn abolished in 1912 following the Xinhai Revolution and the establishment of the Republic of China.
 The new laws of the Republic of China were inspired by the German codified work, the Bürgerliches Gesetzbuch.
 A very influential example in Europe was the French Napoleonic Code of 1804.

 Upon confederation, the Iroquois created constitutional wampum, each component symbolizing one of the many laws within the 117 articles.
 The union of the five original nations occurred in 1142, and its unification narrative served the basis for the Iroquois laws.

 Systems of religious laws include the halakha of Judaism and the sharia of Islam.
 The use of civil codes in sharia began with the Ottoman Empire in the 19th century.
 American legal scholar Noah Feldman has written that the Ottoman codification of the sharia reduced the power of the religious scholarly class, upsetting the balance of powers and the traditional uncodified constitution of Islamic societies and leading to the rise of autocrats unconstrained by rule of law in the Muslim world.

 Civil law jurisdictions

 Civil law jurisdictions rely, by definition, on codification.
 Notable early examples were the Statutes of Lithuania, in the 16th century.
 The movement towards codification gained momentum during the Enlightenment, and was implemented in several European countries during the late 18th century (see civil code).
 However, it became widespread only after the enactment of the French Napoleonic Code (1804), which has heavily influenced the legal systems of many other countries.

+The Napoleonic Code of 1804 served as a primary model for legal codification across Continental Europe and Latin America, effectively abolishing feudal legal structures in favor of uniform civil laws.